AfricasTalkingLtd/africastalking-java/README.md

 - `send(String phone, String amount)`: Send airtime to a phone number.
 Example amount would be `KES 150`.

 - `send(HashMap<String,String> recipients)`: Send airtime to a bunch of phone numbers.
-The keys in the `recipients` map are phone numbers while the values are aitrime amounts.
+The keys in the `recipients` map are phone numbers while the values are airtime amounts.
 The amounts need to have currency info e.g. `UXG 4265`.

 For more information about status notification, please read [http://docs.africastalking.com/airtime/callback](http://docs.africastalking.com/airtime/callback)